 The findings from this evaluation demonstrate that the laundromat can serve as an important environment for early literacy development.

 Children were observed engaging in 30 times more literacy activities in laundromats that include the literacy areas compared to laundromats that did not have these areas.

-It is also clear that parents were more much likely to observe their children’s literacy activities than they were to engage in them.
-Parents had more opportunities to observe ideal models of interactive reading and language-rich activities and seemed delighted with their children’s accomplishments.
+Parents were more much likely to observe their children’s literacy activities than they were to engage in them, having had more opportunities to observe ideal models of interactive reading and language-rich activities and seemed delighted with their children’s accomplishments.

 Customers had high praise for the literacy spaces and felt greater loyalty to the laundromat.
 Some families noted that they visited these laundromats because of the presence of the “Laundry & Literacy Kits.”
 Customers even suggested that these spaces showed them that laundromat owners cared about their community.

 This is a list of all the past, present, and upcoming WALI national pop-up sites in the United States.
 Follow our Twitter @BSF_USA and Instagram @librarieswithoutborders to keep updated on our ongoing programs.